Biscoff Cake

 Instructions

-• To make browned butter for the cake, place butter in medium skillet over medium heat and cook until caramel and fragrant, occasionally scraping the brown bits at the bottom of the pan, about 12-15 minutes.
+• To make browned butter for the cake, place butter in a medium skillet over medium heat and cook until caramel and fragrant, occasionally scraping the brown bits at the bottom of the pan, about 12-15 minutes.
 Set aside to cool to room temperature.

 • While the browned butter is cooling, start your streusel by preheating your oven to 350F and lining a sheet pan with parchment paper.

-• Place streusel onto sheet pan and bake until slightly darker in color and fragrant, about 10 minutes.
+• Place streusel onto the sheet pan and bake until slightly darker in color and fragrant, about 10 minutes.
 Remove from oven and let cool on pan.
 Break up into small pieces and set aside.

 • Set brown sugar aside in a separate bowl.